oroinc/documentation/user/back-office/marketing/marketing-lists/index.rst

    .. image:: /user/img/marketing/marketing/list_view_page.png
       :alt: The details page of the selected marketing list

-Here, you can preview the details of users that will be contacted via the campaigns that are based on this mailing list.
+Here, you can preview the details of the users who will be contacted via the campaigns based on this mailing list.
 You can also manage the marketing list as described in the sections below.

 Details provide you with the following insights:

 * A quick preview of the contact data --- the columns added to the marketing list (e.g., when :ref:`creating a marketing list <user-guide-marketing-marketing-list-create-columns>`).

-* **TOTAL CONTACTED** --- the number of times a record of this marketing list was contacted within different email campaigns.
+* **TOTAL CONTACTED** --- the number of times a record of this marketing list was contacted as part of different email campaigns.

-* **LAST CONTACTED** --- the date when a record of this marketing list was last contacted within different email campaigns.
+* **LAST CONTACTED** --- the date when a record of this marketing list was last contacted as part of different email campaigns.

-* **SUBSCRIBED** --- status of the contact's subscription.
+* **SUBSCRIBED** --- the subscription status of a contact.
 Initially, all the contacts in the list are subscribed (the column value is "Yes").
-When after the email campaigns that were targeting the marketing list, a user has unsubscribed, the value changes to "No", and the user is excluded from the following mailings.
+If a user unsubscribes after receiving an email as part of the email campaign, the value changes to "No", and the user is excluded from the following campaigns.

-.. note:: When the same record is part of different marketing lists, its data from other marketing lists will not affect the TOTAL CONTACTED and LAST CONTACTED values in the list you are viewing.
+.. note:: When the same record is part of different marketing lists, its data from other marketing lists will not affect the TOTAL CONTACTED and LAST CONTACTED values on the list.

 Manage Contact Subscription
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^